 It appears there is consensus between IEEE 802 and 3GPP RAN1 that the use of 25us LBT access for DRS should be limited.
 IEEE 802 is willing to accept 3GPP RAN1’s expectation that it will be limited in practice, subject to satisfactory experience in field deployments.

-There is not consensus on Issue 3: “Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence” but successful RAN4 testing may lead to resolution
+There is not consensus on Issue 3: “Radio equipment in unlicensed spectrum should detect neighboring networks with sufficient sensitivity to ensure fair coexistence” but successful RAN4 testing before deployment may lead to resolution

 Issue 3 is addressed in a separate Liaison Statement from IEEE 802 (<insert reference>).
-There is not yet consensus on this issue, but resolution is possible based on the completion of suitable test plans by 3GPP RAN4 and the successful execution of those test plans with satisfactory results.
+There is not yet consensus on this issue, but resolution is possible based on the completion of suitable test plans by 3GPP RAN4 and the successful execution of those test plans on LAA systems with satisfactory results before their deployment.

-There is not consensus on Issue 4: “LAA and IEEE 802.11 slot boundaries should align as accurately as possible to preserve spectral efficiency in unlicensed spectrum” but resolution can result from satisfactory RAN4 testing & deployment experience
+There is not consensus on Issue 4: “LAA and IEEE 802.11 slot boundaries should align as accurately as possible to preserve spectral efficiency in unlicensed spectrum” but resolution can result from satisfactory RAN4 testing before deployment

-IEEE 802 highlighted several issues related to slot synchronisation in its Liaison Statement dated 1 August 2016 (IEEE EC-16-0140-01-00EC).
-In particular, IEEE 802 noted that if there is not slot synchronisation the system will be ALOHA-like rather than slotted-ALOHA like.
+IEEE 802 highlighted several issues related to slot synchronisation in its Liaison Statement dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC).
+In particular, IEEE 802 noted that in the absence of slot synchronisation the system will be more like ALOHA rather than slotted-ALOHA.
 IEEE 802 suggested that the situation would be improved by LAA detecting 802.11 preambles or finer grained energy detection.
 Finally, IEEE 802 explained why the SI simulations cannot reasonably be used to draw any conclusions about the details of LAA Rel.
 13 coexistence with IEEE 802.11.

-3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (R1-1613770).
+3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770).
 3GPP RAN1 noted that good slot synchronisation between LAA and 802.11 is only possible if all systems transmit and receive 802.11 preambles and NAVs, but also notes that this would not be technology neutral.
 IEEE 802 agrees that this is best solution for slot synchronisation and thus fair and efficient use of the spectrum.
-Further, IEEE 802 asserts such a solution is “technology neutral” if it is the only way to achieve these goals; contrary to popular misconception, technology neutrality can sometimes mean only one technology is appropriate.
+Further, IEEE 802 asserts such a solution is “technology neutral” if it is the only way to achieve these goals.

 3GPP RAN1 also challenged IEEE 802’s comments about the efficacy of the SI simulations to prove LAA and 802.11 fairly coexist in any cases beyond the very simple indoor scenario with the known limitations of the chosen propagation model.
-IEEE 802 does not belief it is productive to argue further about simulations and associated assumptions at this point.
+IEEE 802 does not believe it is productive to argue further about simulations and associated assumptions at this point.

 IEEE 802 notes that RAN4 has decided on the development of a set of coexistence test cases including multi-node tests to verify the coexistence between LAA and IEEE 802.11 devices in various scenarios.
 IEEE 802 requests that the question of the effect of slot desynchronization be examined in these coexistence tests, as well as in actual deployment scenarios.
+IEEE 802 requests that 3GPP define and perform the RAN4 tests to verify coexistence between LAA and IEEE 802.11, before deployment of any LAA systems.

-There is not consensus on “LAA and 802.11 multi-channel aggregation schemes should align” issue but resolution can result from successful deployment experience
+There is not consensus on Issue 5: “LAA and 802.11 multi-channel aggregation schemes should align” issue with resolution waiting for 3GPP response

 IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802.19-16-0037-09-0000-laa-comments.pdf) observed in comment 5 that non-contiguous and/or differently aligned use of spectrum causes each LAA eNB to impact multiple 802.11 networks.
 IEEE 802 suggested that LAA should align its multi-channel aggregation scheme with 802.11.